Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Defending against ML-based Attacks

 \subsubsection{Obfuscation with Random Delay}

 The second obfuscation technique adds random delays to selected flits and tries to tamper with the timing aspect of the traffic flow.
 Flits belonging to only $P_d$ percentage of packets are subject to added delays.
 The tunnel endpoint is responsible for adding delays.
 Traveling through the rest of the hops the flit propagates the delay to the destination tampering with timing features of the inbound flow ($IFD_D^i$).
 Figure \ref{fig:example_of_counter} demonstrates the effect of added delay in traffic flows.
 It is clear that chaffing and random delays obfuscate the actual traffic between source and destination.
 Both of these techniques can be used simultaneously or in a standalone manner depending on the requirement.
-Experimental results (Table~\ref{tab:conter_evaluation1} and~\ref{tab:conter_evaluation2}) demonstrate that both of these techniques are beneficial in defending against ML-based flow correlation attacks.
+Experimental results (Table~\ref{tab:conter_evaluation1} and~\ref{tab:conter_evaluation2}) show that both techniques effectively defend against ML-based flow correlation attacks.